Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 Given the simulation results in Section 4.1, and the fact that configurations like Model B do arise in empirical applications, we propose a new degrees of freedom correction to help guard against the potential for under-coverage.
 Instead of using the critical values from a $N(0,1)$ distribution to perform inference, we propose using the critical values from a $t_\kappa$ distribution where $\kappa$ is given by

 where $\text{med}_g\{M_g\}$ denotes the median of the $\{M_g\}_{g=1}^G$.
-This degrees of freedom adjustment is similar in spirit to those proposed for analogous inference procedures using robust variance estimators in other settings: for example, \cite{belmac2002}, \cite{donald2007}, and \cite{imbkol2012} propose degrees of freedom adjustments for the heteroskedastic and clustered data settings (for a textbook treatment, see \cite{angrist2008}).
+This degrees of freedom adjustment is similar in spirit to those proposed for analogous inference procedures using robust variance estimators in other settings: for example, \cite{belmac2002}, \cite{donald2007}, and \cite{imbkol2012} propose degrees of freedom adjustments for the heteroskedastic and clustered data settings \citep[for a textbook treatment, see][]{angrist2008}.
 Although it is ad-hoc, the intuition behind our choice of $\kappa$ is simple: when the configuration of the dyads satisfies our asymptotic normality assumptions, as in Models S and D, then $\text{med}_g\{M_g\}/\mathcal{M}^H$ is large, and hence the critical values derived from a $t_\kappa$ distribution approach the critical values derived from a $N(0,1)$ distribution for large $G$.
 On the other hand, for configurations like Model B where most of the units are contained in a few dyads but some units are contained in many dyads, we get that $\text{med}_g\{M_g\}/\mathcal{M}^H$ is very small, which results in a down-weighting of $\kappa$ and hence an enlargement of the critical value.
 In Table \hyperref[table:mainsim3]{3} we repeat the simulation exercise of Section 4.1, but with our degrees of freedom adjustment.

-Using our degrees of freedom correction, we do a modest job of improving coverage in Model B while maintaining proper coverage in Models S and D; hence we see that a major benefit of employing this degrees of freedom correction is that it does not require the researcher to take a stand on whether or not their configuration is ``well-behaved".
+Although we still see under-coverage for very unbalanced configurations such as Model B, we do a modest job of improving coverage in this setting while maintaining proper coverage in Models S and D; hence we see that a major benefit of employing this degrees of freedom correction is that it does not require the researcher to take a stand on whether or not their configuration is ``well-behaved".
 Moreover, this degrees of freedom correction could easily be implemented in any software package that computes dyadic standard errors and confidence intervals.
 Our simulations suggest that, by combining our degrees of freedom correction with the finite sample corrections for $\hat{V}$ presented in \cite{cammil2014}, inference for most configurations of at least 150 units should behave as expected.